Locations:

 What are the risk factors?

 Certain changes to your aortic valve anatomy and other medical conditions make you more likely to develop a leaky aortic valve.
-You’re at risk for aortic regurgitation if you have:
+You’re at risk for aortic valve regurgitation if you have:

-• Aortopathy (aortic disease) that affects your ascending aorta.
+• Aortopathy (aortic disease) that affects your ascending aorta

 • History of rheumatic fever or a diagnosis of rheumatic heart disease.
+Rheumatic fever (from an untreated infection) causes rheumatic heart disease.
+This is a leading cause of aortic regurgitation in low- and middle-income nations.

 Advertisement